Power Supplies Explained: Wattage, Efficiency and Why Cheap Ones Kill PCs

 • Burning smell

-If you experience these, stop stressing the system until the PSU is inspected or replaced.
+If you experience these, stop stressing the system.

 How to Choose a PSU Without Over Paying!